entitize/Fakeddit/README.md

 ## Getting Started

 Follow the instructions to download the dataset.
-You can download text, metadata, and image data. (comment data is coming soon)
+You can download text, metadata, comment data, and image data

 Note that released test set is public.
 Private test set is used for leaderboard (coming soon).